Archan6el/Devvortex-Writeup-HackTheBox/README.md

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/745f395d-2d98-4065-b2e6-6b219e2547b4)

 So logan can use sudo on something called `apport-cli`.
-I google to see if there are any known privilege escalation exploits for apport-cli.
+I google to see if there are any known privilege escalation exploits for `apport-cli`.
 There is one, **CVE-2023-1326**.
-Essentially, if you run apport-cli as sudo to view a crash report, it'll execute `less`, from which you can run `!/bin/bash`, which will give you a root shell.
+Essentially, if you run `apport-cli` as sudo to view a crash report, it'll execute `less`, from which you can run `!/bin/bash`, giving you a root shell.
 Specific details can be found [here](https://nvd.nist.gov/vuln/detail/CVE-2023-1326) and [here](https://diegojoelcondoriquispe.medium.com/cve-2023-1326-poc-c8f2a59d0e00)

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/481d1cd7-bcc4-4fa8-8bc7-9f92588a7987)